-"They have not been forthcoming at all," said John Dewart, an insurance agent from New Jersey who has watched for 30 years.
+"They have not been forthcoming at all," said John Dewart, an insurance agent from New Jersey who's watched for 30 years.
 "Why can't a father and son work together for the glory of God?
-That's my big question." - Sapa- AP http://www.dispatch.co.za/PrintArticle.aspx?ID=292108
+That's my big question."